pagkly/Zed/Investopedia3/How Safe Harbors Work.md

 ## Understanding Safe Harbors

-A safe harbor may refer to a strategy used by companies that are trying to thwart a [hostile takeover](https://www.investopedia.com/terms/h/hostiletakeover.asp).
+A safe harbor may refer to a strategy used by companies that are trying to thwart a [[hostile takeover]](https://www.investopedia.com/terms/h/hostiletakeover.asp).
 In many cases, a company will make special amendments to its charter or bylaws that become active only when a takeover attempt is announced or presented to shareholders with the goal of making the takeover less attractive or profitable to the acquiring firm.

 Safe harbor provisions, as they relate to regulatory liability, appear in a number of laws or contracts.
 For example, under the regulatory guidelines of the Securities and Exchange Commission (SEC), safe harbor provisions protect management from liability for making financial projections and forecasts in good faith.